Gorky Park (band)

-The main springboard to the heights of popularity in the USSR, United States and other countries was the band's participation in the Moscow International Peace Festival, organised by Stas Namin and Doc McGhee.
-It took place on August 12–13, 1989 at the Luzhniki Stadium under the motto "Rock Against Drugs" and was broadcast on MTV in 59 countries.
-Gorky Park participated in the festival alongside Bon Jovi, Ozzy Osbourne, Mötley Crüe, Scorpions, Cinderella and Skid Row.
-After the festival, in August 1989, US PolyGram released GP's first and only studio album of the same name, Gorky Park, recorded entirely in English by the original band, which entered the 1989 US Billboard 200 chart and brought the band worldwide fame.
+The band's participation in the Moscow Music Peace Festival, organised by Stas Namin and Doc McGhee and held on 12–13 August 1989 at the Luzhniki Stadium in Moscow, which was broadcast on MTV in 59 countries around the world, became the main springboard to popularity in the United States and other countries.
+Namin put Gorky Park on the festival broadcast along with Bon Jovi, Ozzy Osbourne, Mötley Crüe, Scorpions, Cinderella, Skid Row and other world stars.
+After the festival ^{[16]}, in August 1989, Polygram Records released Gorky Park's first studio album of the same name, Gorky Park, recorded entirely in English, which entered the American Billboard 200 chart in 1989 and brought the band worldwide fame.
+In 1990, when Namin sent Gorky Park on their first US tour, a conflict occurred within the band and it broke up.